damaera/mongr/README.md

 	// }
 })

-Another example, Search follow of follow from 'a'.
+Another example, Search follow of follow from `a`.

 ```javascript
 var searchData = [{